-Being able to forecast when customers are likely to pay based on their behaviors, particularly closer to real-time, can help protect your business against a major cash reserve hit.
+Being able to forecast when customers are likely to pay based on their behaviors, particularly closer to real-time, can protect your business against a major cash reserve hit.
 Invest in technology that makes the most of your data and applies machine learning to keep you ahead of disruption and change.
-To support this effort, review your cash flow and budget more frequently so that you have a constant eye to your actuals versus your budget, expenses and opportunities.
+To support this effort, review your cash flow and budget frequently so you have a constant eye on your actuals versus your budget, expenses and opportunities.

-With all of this information and with supportive processes in place, you can start planning for the various scenarios you selected – including the most optimal scenario that enables continued growth and success.
-Direct your resources toward the optimal scenario as it remains relevant, always funneling resources toward your goals.
-In your planning, be sure to assign responsibilities and give assignees clear direction.
-Revisit your plans regularly to ensure they’re always in alignment with current conditions.
+With all of this information and with supportive processes in place, you can start planning for the various scenarios you selected – including the most optimal scenario to enable continued growth and success.
+Direct your resources toward the optimal scenario, as it remains relevant, always funneling resources toward your goals.
+In your planning, be sure to assign responsibilities, and give assignees clear direction.
+Revisit your plans regularly to stay in alignment with current conditions.

 Steady Your Cash Flow Against Disruption

-When distributors follow these intentional steps toward better cash flow management, they set themselves up for tighter control even as critical factors are challenged.
-If you work with a trusted business advisor experienced with distribution, you get the benefit of an outside perspective that is also informed by industry expertise.
+When distributors follow these intentional steps toward better cash flow management, you set your organization up for tighter control, even when critical factors are challenged.
+If you work with a trusted business advisor experienced with distribution, you get the benefit of an outside perspective with industry expertise.

 Manufacturers are overcoming tech challenges by undergoing digital transformation.